Tony Richardson (British Army officer): Military career

 In a varied and distinguished career, he served with the Royal Horse Artillery (RHA) in Germany and at the Ministry of Defence as military assistant to the Deputy Chief of the General Staff.
-He served as Commander Royal Artillery of 2 Division in the Army of the Rhine in 1967, and then became Director of Army Aviation in 1971.
+He served as Commander Royal Artillery of the 2nd Division in the Army of the Rhine in 1967, and then became Director of Army Aviation in 1971.
 He later went to New Delhi as Defence Advisor to the British High Commission.

-He was appointed CB in 1974 and retired from the Army in 1997.
+He was appointed CB in 1974 and retired from the army in 1997.

 Personal life

-He married twice.
+Richardson married twice.
 Firstly, he married Katherine Joanna Roberts in 1945: they had two children.
 Following her death, he married Anthea Fry, daughter of Professor Dennis Butler Fry in 1991.

 Richardson died on 26 March 2015, aged 92.